orientechnologies/orientdb-docs/Console-Command-Restore.md

 # Console - RESTORE DATABASE

-Executes a restore of current opened database.
+Executes a restore of a database.
+The restore operation must be done against a new database.
+Merging of databases with restore operation is not supported.
+For this reason, use the [export]((Console-Command-Export.md))/[import](Console-Command-Import.md) database.

 The backup file is created using the [BACKUP DATABASE](Console-Command-Backup.md).
 Look also to [EXPORT DATABASE](Console-Command-Export.md) and [IMPORT DATABASE](Console-Command-Import.md) commands.

 ## Syntax